sunnyvalechha/Docker/README.md

 **Key points:**

-* The -t flag names and optionally tags your image (format name:tag)
+* The -t flag assign names to the image and it is optional because in the system 100's of image might present.
-* The . at the end specifies the build context (current directory)
+* The . at the end specifies current directory
-* Your Dockerfile should be named "Dockerfile" (case-sensitive) and be in this directory
+* Your Dockerfile should be named "Dockerfile" (case-sensitive)
 * If your Dockerfile has a different name, you would use the -f flag

 Example: docker build -t docker-image:latest -f MyDockerfile .

+**Purpose** to create a image is to run the application.

+Steps:

+1. Create Dockerfile
+2. Docker image created
+3. Run the image to create a container